 BCM Scaffolding Services has a strict anti-slavery policy in place.

-SLAVERY AND HUMAN TRAFFICKING POLICY
+MODERN SLAVERY POLICY

 Modern slavery is a crime and a violation of fundamental human rights.
 It takes various forms, such as slavery, servitude, forced and compulsory labour and human trafficking, all of which have in common the deprivation of a person’s liberty in order to exploit them for personal or commercial gain.

 BCM Scaffolding Services has a zero-tolerance approach to modern slavery and we are committed to acting ethically and with integrity in all our business dealings and relationships and to implementing and enforcing effective systems and controls to ensure modern slavery is not taking place anywhere in our own business or in any of our supply chains.

 We are also committed to ensuring there is transparency in our own business and in our approach to tackling modern slavery throughout our supply chains, consistent with any disclosure obligations under the Modern Slavery Act.